 The bottom leg sections are quite spindly, with a diameter of just 10mm.
 The tripod is also very light in weight at just 1.1kg, although it has a respectable 5kg maximum load rating and is reasonably rigid even at its maximum extension.
 All in all, it’s a good ultra-light and compact tripod at an appealing price.

 With twist clamps aplenty, this new-generation Vanguard travel tripod has five sections in each leg and a dual-section telescopic centre column.
-Suffice to say, there’s quite a lot of twisting to be done, if you need to elevate the tripod to its maximum operating height of 143cm.
+Suffice it to say, there’s quite a lot of twisting to be done if you need to elevate the tripod to its maximum operating height of 143cm.
 On the plus side, it shrinks down to a compact folded length of just 33cm and, helped by its carbon fibre construction, is refreshingly lightweight at a smidge over one kilogram.

 For low-level shooting, the tripod shrinks to 33cm but the kit also includes a low-angle adapter which you can swap for the centre column, reducing the minimum height further to 21cm.
 Although the centre column is detachable, there’s no removable leg for monopod duty.
 The maximum load rating is a fairly meagre 4kg but the tripod remains fairly rigid even at full stretch, despite the bottom leg sections having a diameter of just 11mm.

 What to look for in a travel tripod

 Choosing the best travel tripod isn't just about selecting the smallest and lightest model.
 Indeed, picking the lightest legs isn't always the best plan.
 Marginally heavier alternatives won't be a noticeable burden, but they can provide much more rigidity and versatility.

 Most of these tripods use a carbon fiber construction to save weight, but this ups the price.
 Some models also have aluminum counterparts.
 Each includes a compact ball head, but check carefully: a ball that's too small for a larger DSLR will become a precarious balancing act.